-Open Water Factors
+Open Water:

 We may be travelling on large areas of open water in wind and waves.
 We need to be in control of our canoe throughout the journey.
+Do we have a range of skills which will give us, and those we paddle with, options on open water?
 We need to have a range of travelling options for different situations.